sharmine-s/sql-databases/sql_bites/01_setting_up_database.md

   4 | Ali          | April 2022
 ```

-*(By convention, table names and column names are always lowercase, using underscores to separate words).*
+*(By convention, table names and column names are **always lowercase**, using underscores to separate words).
+Table names are always plural*

 You will first learn how to query records from such a table, and then create, update and delete records.